ArchangeLillith/star-dash-frontend/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-Thank you to Elivaras who's been helping me learn version control and keeping my code clean by reviewing most of my commits!
-And thank you to [Covalence](https://covalence.io/) for their incredible support and amazing lectures (looking at you Luke and Andrew!)
+Thank you to Elivaras who's been reviewing my code here and there!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>